This is Part 1 of a multi-part series regarding what to say when calling expired listings.

 Paul’s rational is that it sparks their interest and it gets their attention.
 They are ready to hear more because they don’t have any idea as to why you are calling them.

-This is the first time I’ve heard the idea of not mentioning you are a real estate agent at all in your opening line.
+This is the first time I’ve heard the idea of not mentioning you are a real estate agent at all in your opening script.

 In my opinion I don’t see this suggestion above really helping all that much but I’ll have to test it out.

-I can see the where the “We’ve never met” line would strike there attention and might help a tad.
+I can see the where the “We’ve never met” line would strike their attention and might help.

 However, it seems they will typically almost immediately realize you are an agent in the next sentence when you follow with “Here’s why I am calling…”.

-Looking for the best expired listing service on the planet?
+Looking for a great expired listing service?
 Try REDX (save $150 using our link).